ajoposor/aoPlotlyAddOn/README.md

 		}
 		]
 	}
 ];
 ```

 ### settings

-This is an object that controls the features added to your plot
+This is an object that controls the features added to your plot.

 #### object structure